 Ian Grigg is one of the pioneers of financial cryptography.
 He is the creator of the Ricardian Contract, a secure approach to registering the intent of a legal agreement in a system like a work a work of software.
-He also co-invented triple-entry accounting, an early
+He also co-invented triple-entry accounting, an early form of shared ledger like that used in today’s blockchains.

 The Future of Identity and Community: A Trip from CAcert over African Chamas to Blockchains